Rate-regulated activities - Comprehensive Project

 The EFRAG RRA WG plays a very important role in contributing accounting and industry expertise regarding the specific circumstances of European rate-regulated industry sectors to the EFRAG TEG.

-During the course of 2015, 2016 and 2017, the project was discussed at several IASB meetings as well as other organisations such as the ASAF.
-EFRAG has also closely monitored the IASB and ASAF discussions.
+During the course of 2015, 2016 and 2017, the project was discussed at several IASB and ASAF meetings.
 The IASB expects to issue a second Discussion Paper in early 2018 that will focus on how to account for the financial effects of defined rate regulation as described in its first DP.
-At its April 2017 meeting, the IASB considered the underlying principles and general approach of a proposed accounting model for rate-regulated activities.
+Currently, the accounting model for rate-regulated activities being developed by the IASB is a supplementary model and will apply only after the requirements of other IFRS Standards have been applied first.
+The model also focuses on a subset of rights and obligations arising from the rate-setting mechanism contained in the regulatory agreement.
 So far no IASB decisions have been taken.

 01/04/2015 - Feedback statement on the IASB's Discussion Paper DP/2014/2 Reporting the Financial Effects of Rate Regulation